Top places to see in Lisbon for booklovers

 Casa Fernando Pessoa

-Attention to all Fernando Pessoa fans: whether you choose to take the two-hour guided tour in English or meander alone through the Modernist’s writer old quarters, one visit is never enough.
-One is never like the other because you discover one more detail or one more book written by him that you had never seen before.
+Attention to all Fernando Pessoa fans.
+Whether you choose to take the two-hour guided tour in English or roam alone through the Modernist writer’s old apartment building, one visit is never enough.

 Rua Coelho da Rocha 16 – 1250-088 Lisboa

 Monday to Saturday 10 a.m. – 6 p.m.